burger

 2. Add a new redirection address

-1. Click on the blue button to Create a redirection address.
+1. Click the button to Create a redirection address.

-2. Name the email address that will receive the emails to be redirected (it will be valid on the main domain and its linked domains).
+2. Name the email address that will receive the redirected emails (it will be valid on the main domain and its linked domains).

-5. Delete an address from the table if necessary by clicking on the trash icon.
+5. Delete, if necessary, an address added to the table by clicking on the trash can icon.

 3. Confirm the addition as a redirection recipient